dd2480-spring-2025-group-1/sir-lancebot/report.md

     - [x] Support multiple concurrent games.
         - [x] One player can instantiate multiple games at once.
         - [x] More than one game can be played at the same time, and only the player can react to their own game.
-    - [] Add graphic assets to show off stuff like bosses on special rooms.
+    - [x] Add graphic assets to show off stuff like bosses on special rooms.
-        - TODO: Update the above bullet point once the feature is implemented.

 ## Requirements for the new feature